thundernixon/blog2017/src/pages/12-04-17-drawbot-for-beginners/index.md

 date: "2017-12-10T11:46:16.408Z"
 title: "Getting started with parametric design in Drawbot"
 tags: ["python", "code", "type design", "type testing", "drawbot"]
-publish: true
+publish: false
 ---

 As part of [Type and Media](http://typemedia.org) I am taking classes on Python from  [Just van Rossum](https://twitter.com/justvanrossum?lang=en) (Just is pronounced like "Yoost").
 Just has done a ton to move type design technology forward, such as being one of the three main developers of the [UFO](https://fr.wikipedia.org/wiki/Unified_Font_Object) font file format.
 He has done some wonderful design/development collaboration over the years — a recent project of note was the identity for the Lowlands festival, with visual design by [Hansje van Halem](http://www.hansje.net/Lowlands-Festival-2017-ongoing-project) and coding by Just.
 A fun and crazy fact: Just's brother, Guido, invented Python.
 Most importantly, Just also happens to be patient and great at breaking down programming concepts for beginners, so it's been great to learn from him.

+Just van Rossum has started teaching us Python with [DrawBot](http://www.drawbot.com), which is a fun program for macOS that allows you to make artwork and animations with code.
+If you've ever tried [CodePen](https://codepen.com), DrawBot is a bit like that, but for Python instead of HTML/CSS/JS.
+Basically, you type code in one panel of the app, and when you run it, the result shows up on the other panel.
+You can then export the result into different file formats like PDF, SVG, MOV, PNG, JPEG, etc.

-Just van Rossum has started teaching us Python with [Drawbot](http://www.drawbot.com), which is a fun program that allows you to make artwork and animations with code.
-This can be tricky in some ways, but also allows you to make things that would be impossible (or stupidly time-consuming) in tools like Adobe Illustrator or After Effects.
+Making artwork with code can definitely be tricky in some ways, but also allows you to make things that would be impossible (or stupidly time-consuming) in tools like Adobe Illustrator or After Effects.
 As a benefit specific to type designers, once you learn about working with Python in Drawbot, you can take these same skills into Robofont or Glyphs to manipulate your fonts.

 I tend to learn best when I take notes.
 When I'm learning about code, it's helpful for me to follow along with the code as well as document some of the instruction around the code.
 I've found that Dropbox Paper is really great for this kind of quick note-taking, because it is the best of markdown and a collaborative, easy document tool like Google Docs.
 Because I'm already taking notes, I will be cleaning them up a bit and sharing them here so others can get started on learning Python, making cool things in Drawbot, and maybe even using scripting in type development.